rosswarren/file-version-bump/README.md

 ## Usage
-Use the standard `npm version` comands.
+Use the standard `npm version` commands.
 For example:

 ```sh
 npm version patch